Transliteration

 Angle brackets   may be used to set off transliteration, as opposed to slashes / / for phonemic transcription and square brackets for phonetic transcription.
 Angle brackets may also be used to set off characters in the original script.
 Conventions and author preferences vary.

 Definitions

 Systematic transliteration is a mapping from one system of writing into another, typically grapheme to grapheme.
 Most transliteration systems are one-to-one, so a reader who knows the system can reconstruct the original spelling.

-Transliteration is opposed to transcription, which maps the sounds of one language into a writing system.
+Transliteration, which adapts written form without altering the pronunciation when spoken out, is opposed to letter transcription, which is a letter by letter conversion of one language into another writing system.
 Still, most systems of transliteration map the letters of the source script to letters pronounced similarly in the target script, for some specific pair of source and target language.
-Transliteration may be very close to transcription if the relations between letters and sounds are similar in both languages.
-In practice, there are some mixed transliteration/transcription systems that transliterate a part of the original script and transcribe the rest.
+Transliteration may be very close to letter-by-letter transcription if the relations between letters and sounds are similar in both languages.

 For many script pairs, there are one or more standard transliteration systems.
-However, unsystematic transliteration is common.
+However, unsystematic transliteration is common, as for Burmese, for instance.